MShirazAhmad/about/_pages/terms.md

 ## Reflection and Transmission of Light from Multilayer Films: An easy approach, using MATLAB

 When optical beam hits a multilayered system of different refractive indices, it gets reflected, refracted, and absorbed in a way that can be derived from the Fresnel equations.
 But, with increasing number of layers, math becomes complicated.
-We have designed a MATLAB algorithm underlying the transfer--matrix method for the calculation of the optical properties of multilayered system and have verified it with experimental observations.
+I designed a MATLAB algorithm underlying the transfer--matrix method for the calculation of the optical properties of multilayered system and have verified it with experimental observations.

 ### Introduction